Our Work

 Approach

 The project focuses on developing and strengthening institutional and individual capacities on a long-term basis to strengthen the sustainable management and conservation of mangrove and seagrass ecosystems.
-It works along five outputs that As a first step, the partners map (Digital Earth Pacific) the extent of seagrass and mangrove ecosystems in close collaboration with the project.
+It works along five outputs.
+As a first step, the partners map (Digital Earth Pacific) the extent of seagrass and mangrove ecosystems in close collaboration with the project.
 On the basis of this information, the project supports national governments and stakeholders in the assessment and modelling of carbon storage capacity, emission potential and ecosystem services.

 The resulting data make an important contribution to the inventory of associated natural capital and assist governments in establishing appropriate incentives for conservation, management and rehabilitation measures.
 In addition, the project contributes to the dissemination of tried-and-tested approaches in the four partner countries as well as in neighbouring Pacific Island Countries.